 You can eat them hot, or let cool fully before storing in an airtight tub in the fridge.

 They will last up to five days in the fridge, although they may start to lose that crusty, crispy shell.

 I hope you love these little cuties as much as we do!
 Do let me know what you think, or feel free to tag me in any pics you share online – you can find me pretty much everywhere as @hedgecomber.

-And if you’d like to find more ideas for food-on-the-go, check out my full list here: Packed Lunch Ideas.
+If you’d like to find more ideas for food-on-the-go, check out my full list here: Packed Lunch Ideas.
 A firm favourite for my readers is this British Pork Pie recipe.
 It’s traditionally made with wholesome ingredients and bests any pork pie you’ll fund on the supermarket shelves!